NickTill/OldWebsite/README.md

-# OldWebsite
+## Previous website using Javascript, CSS, HTML, Bootstrap
-Old Personal Website using CSS bootstrap, HTML, JS
+See new website here: https://nicktill.github.io